randomparity/my-first-cluster/README.md

 ```
 Visit the URL http://<ExternalIP>, should receive an nginx "404" error, indicating the proxy server is up but no services are available behind the proxy.
 ## Install Certificate Manager Custom Resource Definitions
+Staging generates a certificate but that certificate is untrusted in the browser and will generate a browser warning.
+Production certificate works as expected but has more limited rate limits.
+Use staging for testing.
+(See https://letsencrypt.org/docs/staging-environment/ for more details.)
 ```
 mkctl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.3.1/cert-manager.crds.yaml helm install cert-manager jetstack/cert-manager --namespace kube-system